 What are page builders and theme builders?

-It’s pretty self-explanatory really, as the name suggests, a page builder is a tool you can use to build, design, style custom page layouts in WordPress, and a theme builder is the same thing but a full-blow drag-and-drop WordPress website building tool.
+It’s pretty self-explanatory, as the name suggests, a page builder is a tool you can use to build, design, and style custom page layouts in WordPress, and a theme builder is the same thing but a full-blow drag-and-drop WordPress website building tool.

 Over the last few years, I have discovered and used many varieties of page builders and a few theme builders.
 Some I’ve used once and never again, and some I use almost every day in my business as a web designer.

 If I had to put them in a specific order of which I thought was the best, it would be pretty hard.
 I’ve enjoyed using most of the page builder tools I’ve gotten to lay my hands on over the years, and sure, a few have become my favorite.